-Matters for discussion are listed in Council's Business Paper, electronic copies of which are available for perusal on a terminal at Council's Administrative Centre and also online via Council's website www.inverell.nsw.gov.au.
+Matters for discussion are listed in Council's Business Paper, electronic copies of which are available for perusal on a terminal at the Inverell Shire Public Library and also online via Council's website www.inverell.nsw.gov.au.

-Council recognises the important of consulting with its Community on a continual basis and encourages community input in a variety of ways.
-Council conducts a half-hour Public Forum Session at every Ordinary Meeting of Council, starting at 3.00pm and at the commencement of its Major Committee Meetings, held on the Second Wednesday of the month commencing at 8.30am.
+Council recognises the importance of consulting with its Community on a continual basis and encourages community input in a variety of ways.
+Council conducts a half-hour Public Forum Session at every Ordinary Meeting of Council, starting at 3.00pm and at the commencement of its Major Committee Meetings, held on the Second Wednesday of the month commencing at 9.00am.
 Residents are welcome to make verbal submissions to Council not exceeding five (5) minutes on any matter.